Living with Prostate Cancer

-- Studies show that exercise is generally safe during cancer treatment and can improve many aspects of health, including muscle strength, balance, fatigue, cardiovascular fitness, and depression.
+- Studies show that exercise is safe during prostate cancer treatment and can improve many aspects of health, including muscle strength, balance, fatigue, cardiovascular fitness, and depression.

 - Talk to your doctor first to make sure you’re healthy enough to begin an exercise routine, especially if you haven’t exercised in a while.
 Then, start slowly and work your way up.

-- The most health benefits are associated with a diet high in fruits, vegetables, whole grains, poultry, and fish; low in refined grains, red meat (beef, pork, and lamb), and processed meat (such as hot dogs, sausage, and bacon); and low in high-fat dairy products.
+- The most health benefits are associated with a diet high in fruits, vegetables, whole grains, poultry, and fish; low in refined grains, beef, pork, lamb, and processed meat (such as hot dogs, sausage, and bacon); and low in high-fat dairy products.

 - A diet high in saturated fat, including red meat (beef, pork, and lamb) and high-fat dairy products, has been linked to an increased risk of prostate cancer.

-- Studies thus far have not shown that taking vitamins, herbs, and other nutritional supplements helps cancer patients live longer.
-In fact, it may even shorten life.
+- Studies show that taking vitamins, herbs, and other nutritional supplements often does not help cancer patients live longer and may even shorten life.

-- A follow-up study from a clinical trial that included 35,000 men found that those who took vitamin E supplements were actually slightly more likely to develop prostate cancer.
+- A follow-up study from a clinical trial that included 35,000 men shows that those who took vitamin E supplements were more likely to develop prostate cancer.
 The study didn’t look at men who had prostate cancer already, but the findings aren’t encouraging.